Are you sure you want to close the chat?Chat will be closed and the chat history will be cleared.

 9. Press the "Save Email Settings" button to save your changes.

-NOTE: You can specify up to 10 different email addresses to have forwarded.
-If you want to have catch all email forwarding, enter a * as the email username.
+You can specify up to 10 different email addresses to have forwarded.
+If you want to have catch all email forwarding, enter an asterisk * as the email username.
 There are also some additional limits to our email forwarding.

 Want to get email for your domain without any limits that doesn't have to be forwarded?
-Check out our Email Hosting or Website Builder Plans.
+Check out our Email Hosting.

-From Help Section: Account Management > Domain Settings > How do I set up email forwarding?
+From Help Section: Account & Domain Management > Domain Settings > How do I set up email forwarding?

 Reply Quote